Kong/kongponents/docs/components/catalog.md

 The identifier should be a string and will default to `''` if not provided.
 In that scenario, we will generate a random ID for the identifier every time the catalog is mounted.

-::: danger
+:::danger
-This identifier must be unique across all KCatalog instances across the entire Vue app, otherwise there is a risk that SWRV will return the cached data of the wrong catalog.
+This identifier must be unique across all KCatalog instances across the entire Vue app, otherwise there is a risk that [SWRV](https://docs-swrv.netlify.app/) will return the cached data of the wrong catalog.
 :::

 ### fetcherCacheKey